A martial art to end fighting

 The realization of these principles is both the experience and the result of our practice.
-We don‘t regard Aikido as a means to an end but rather as a way of trying to realize its principles in every moment of practicing.
-The path and the result aren’t as separated from each other with regard to time.
+We don’t see Aikido as a means to an end but as an attempt to actualize its principles in every moment of practice.
+Because of that, the path and the result are one.

-As Zen saying puts it: “Practice and enlightenment are one”
+As the Zen saying puts it, “Practice and enlightenment are one”

-In other words, I can always reach the desired result at any time in this present moment.
+Or in other words, I can achieve the desired outcome only now in this present moment.

-For example, while executing a simple Aikido movement, I might feel that my movements are rough, tense, or unharmonious.
-I might be dragging my partner around the mat or being dragged by him and I feel like I’d rather practice with someone else.
-Observing myself being like this can make me feel unhappy, making this a point when some people might start to think ‘maybe this is not for me‘.
+For instance, while performing a simple Aikido form, I might feel that my moves are rough, tense, or inharmonious.
+Maybe I’m dragging my partner across the mat or feel pulled by them.
+I feel like I’d rather be practicing with someone else.
+Watching myself like this can make me unhappy, to a point where some people might start thinking, “Maybe this isn’t for me”.

-Actually, this conflict is a very good starting point for the practice, because this kind of experience is nothing more than the interference of my ego- which is really the only thing that prevents me from being properly connected with my partner and myself.
-In a manner of speaking it can become a habit to add our own thoughts and perceptions to all our experiences.
-Through non-interference, we develop presence, clearness, intuition, calmness, and a sense of being centered.
+On the contrary, this conflict is a very good starting point for the practice.
+Because this type of experience is nothing more than the interference of my ego – which is the only thing that prevents me from being connected with my partner and myself.

 The Origin of a peaceful martial art